kjlubick/fb-contrib-eclipse-quick-fixes/README.md

 The build script will use the FindBugs Eclipse Plugin and the fb-contrib that you **have installed**, so if (like me), you have a dev version of either, those won't be built on.
 Additionally, the launch configuration will use the workspace version of fb-contrib, but the installed version of the FindBugs Eclipse Plugin.
 You can easily make a launch configuration that uses the version from your workspace if you want.

+Unit tests are encouraged.
+Write some buggy code (preferably sticking to one family of bugs), place it in [classesToFix](https://github.com/kjlubick/fb-contrib-eclipse-quick-fixes/tree/master/classesToFix) and a fixed version in [fixedClasses](https://github.com/kjlubick/fb-contrib-eclipse-quick-fixes/tree/master/fixedClasses).
+Then, add a test case to [TestContributedQuickFix.java](https://github.com/kjlubick/fb-contrib-eclipse-quick-fixes/blob/7cbb5cb7a5a77436b626e76212b742c0a763b302/test/tests/TestContributedQuickFixes.java) - look at the other test cases for examples of how to use the high-level assertion TestHarness.

 Not sure where to start?
 How about [this tutorial on making a quickfix](http://kjlubick.github.io/blog/post/3?building-your-first-eclipse-quick-fix) and [its follow up tutorial](http://kjlubick.github.io/blog/post/4?a-slightly-more-advanced-quickfix)?